TIBCOSoftware/TCSTK-case-manager-app/docs/tutorials/004-Deployment.md

 ![](004-swagger.png)

-> Note: you have to choose the 'AppName' that is configured for your App Build in your package.json
+**Note:**
-> eg. if just pull the 'TCSTK-Case-Manager-App' from GitHub the 'AppName' is ""
+you have to choose the 'AppName' that is configured for your App Build in your 'package.json' e.g. if just pull the 'TCSTK-Case-Manager-App' from GitHub the 'AppName' is "tcstk-case-manager-app"

 ![](004-package-json.png)